federatedops/Interview/frontend/simple_html/README.md

 ## Level Three
 #### You could go multiple ways here.
 You could consume our example API to generate sites, or create reusable components using whatever tool you want.
 Or, you could do both :)

-### Store Locator
+### Generate Sites
-- Joe's auto parts has 10000 locations.
+- Joe's auto parts has 10000 partner locations.
 Render a new site for each location, id 1-10000
 - Python API available
   - GET https://interview-api.dev.groupvan.com/listJoesLocations
   - GET https://interview-api.dev.groupvan.com/joesLocations?id=ID_HERE

+### Components
+- Use reusable components to make this site into something nice and modular (hint, this goes well with generate sites)
+- Bonus points for keeping it vanilla.

 ### Level Four